Max-SDSharp/bymax-components/README.md

 - **noOptionsMessage**: Message shown when there is no search result
 - **isLoading**: Controls the display of the loading indicator
 - **loadingMessage**: Message shown during loading
+- **menuPortalTarget**: HTMLElement where the menu will be rendered
 - **styles**: Define custom CSS styles
 - **onChange**: Function that returns every time the component's value is changed (Returns the complete object chosen in options)
 - **onFormikChange**: Function for integration with the Formik component, triggered every time the component's value changes